blueplane-ai/bp-app-releases/docs/SYSTEM_OVERVIEW.md

 ---

-**In short:** Blueplane installs in minutes, runs invisibly in the background, keeps AI tool usage data flowing securely to the cloud, and gives organizations a way to standardize and share AI tool customizations across their teams.
+**In short:** Blueplane installs in seconds, runs invisibly in the background, keeps AI tool usage data flowing securely to the cloud, and gives organizations a way to standardize and share AI tool customizations across their teams.